kuzzleio/kuzzle-plugin-prometheus/README.md

 ### Configuration

-You can find sample configuration files for this plugin and Prometheus scraping job.
+You can find sample configuration files for this plugin and Prometheus scraping job in `demo` folder.

 #### Plugin